 The reason?
 The capsule prevents the pneumococci from being engulfed and destroyed by scavenging cells - neutrophils and macrophages - in the body.
 The R forms are completely at the mercy of phagocytes.

 Pneumococci also occur in over 90 different types: I, II, III and so on.
-The types differ in the have their bodies teeming with descendant cells of the same type.
+The types differ in the chemistry of their polysaccharide capsule.